Growing Up REALLY Drug Free --- A True Story

 UNDERSTAND everything to BE understanding.
 It was truly refreshing.

-But in the years since then I have finally realized ----especially
+In the years since then, however, I have finally realized ----

 last-surviving elderly invalid parent who had put these same totally